 Hi!
 My name is Sarahmarie (trail name: Passport).
-I am a hiker, a teacher, an aspiring writer, and a crafty person.
+I am a hiker, a teacher, a runner, an aspiring writer, and a crafty person… among other things.
 This website is dedicated to my adventures.
-Primarily I write about long-distance hiking, travel, and exploring, but sometimes I write about other things.
+Primarily I write about long-distance hiking and travel, but sometimes I write about other topics.

 I grew up in Northern Kentucky, right across the river from Cincinnati, Ohio.
 I moved to Atlanta, Georgia for college, and then Flagstaff, Arizona for graduate school.
 After graduating I hiked the Appalachian Trail in 2019.
 This six-month adventure took me from Georgia to Maine, and life hasn’t been quite the same since.

-After my thru-hike I taught middle school writing.
-I currently teach first-year college writing in Columbus, Ohio, as well as elementary ESL, writing, and critical reading online.
-I love teaching and I can’t imagine doing anything else for a career.
-But I miss the trail constantly.
+After my AT thru-hike, I taught middle school writing and then college composition in Columbus, Ohio.
+I currently live in the Cincinnati area and teach for several online English enrichment programs.
+I love teaching and I can’t imagine doing anything else for a career, but I miss the trail constantly when I’m not hiking.

 About My Writing and About This Blog